 TIE-INS (Together In Education In Neighborhood Schools) is a collaboration between UCLA and Nora Sterry Elementary School, Brockton Avenue Elementary School, Emerson Middle School, and University High School, announced by Chancellor Gene D. Block on May 18, 2009.

-The collaboration enables children of UCLA employees who live outside the attendance area to go to these three public schools, which are near the UCLA campus.
+The collaboration enables children of UCLA employees who live outside the attendance area to go to these four public schools, which are near the UCLA campus.
 In exchange, UCLA—with guidance from the schools’ leaders—provides assistance and enrichment in support of high achievement for all students in these schools.

 The participating schools are in Los Angeles Unified School District Local District 3, and each has a rich history with UCLA.
 Any UCLA employee’s child who is selected by UCLA for enrollment in any of the TIE-INS schools is guaranteed the opportunity to attend through high school graduation so long as the child meets the usual expectations for academic performance, attendance, and citizenship.
 Once part of TIE-INS, there is no need to reapply each year in order to continue to participate, as is required by many other programs.